 6. Other, “normal” people can’t figure you out.
 Maybe that’s why there are so few good movies about artists, writers, other creators....(Except Robert Altman’s Vincent & Theo maybe...)

-I don’t have any illusions that my 35 years of work is all stellar, that there haven’t been missteps, avenues pursued that have forced me to backtrack, rare dry spells.
-No artist doesn’t have ups and owns.
+I don’t have any illusions that my 45 some years of work is all stellar, that there haven’t been missteps, avenues pursued that have forced me to backtrack, rare dry spells.
+No artist doesn’t have ups and downs.
 But the possible “breakthrough” ahead, the revelations that may await are what keep me going.